aliceblack/CKA-CKAD/CKAD/README.md

           restartPolicy: Never
 ```

+Remember to set backoff limit of jobs and chronjobs if needed.

 ## Volumes

 Mounting a volume in a pod and adding it to the containers, but a folder on multiple containers has the problem of data allineation, you need a a cluster storage replicationn strategy (GlusterFS for example):